Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Introduction

 \section{Introduction}

 Software failures in cyber-physical systems (CPS) can have \emph{catastrophic and costly consequences}.
 For example, automotive software failures led to severe injuries and the loss of human lives (e.g., ~\cite{Uber,GMDefect,TeslaCrash}).
 Car manufacturers had to recall their vehicles, causing reputation damage and millions of U.S. Dollars lost (e.g.,~\cite{GMDefect,HondaDefects,TeslaDefects,StellantiDefects,LandRover,recalls,costs2}).
+To prevent these scenarios, CPS engineers extensively test their systems to \emph{detect safety-critical software failures}~\cite{10.1145/2631890.2631891,garousi2018testing,zhou2018review,duan2018systematic}.
+Automated testing tools facilitate this activity (e.g., ~\cite{Aristeo,S-Taliro,matinnejad2015search,abdessalem2018testing}).
+These tools are regularly used in safety-critical CPS domains, including automotive (e.g.,~\cite{matinnejad2015search}), aerospace (e.g.,~\cite{Aristeo}), and medical (e.g.,~\cite{majikes2013literature}).